 SDGFP intends to continue its participation in the multiagency Missouri River endangered species MOA.
-As mentioned previously in this review, if this species is delisted by the USFWS, SDGFP will reassess whether continued listing under the SD endangered species law is warranted.
+When this species is delisted by the USFWS, SDGFP will reassess whether continued listing under the SD endangered species law is warranted.
+SDGFP plans to pursue a more flexible means of providing nesting season assistance to the USACE besides hiring summer interns.